confluentinc/confluent-kubernetes-examples/security/internal_external-tls_mtls_confluent-rbac/README.md

 Before continuing with the scenario, ensure that you have set up the [prerequisites](https://github.com/confluentinc/confluent-kubernetes-examples/blob/master/README.md#prerequisites).

+This scenario workflow requires the following CLI tools to be available on the machine you are using:

+- openssl
+- cfssl

 ## Set the current tutorial directory

 Set the tutorial directory for this tutorial under the directory you downloaded the tutorial files: